ZeframLou/bunni/README.md

 It's just like how liquidity mining works using good'ol Uniswap V2!

-By using Bunni instead of Uniswap V2, projects can merge their liquidity into one Uniswap V3 pool instead of split it between Uniswap V2 and V3.
+By using Bunni instead of Uniswap V2, projects can merge their liquidity into one Uniswap V3 pool instead of splitting it between Uniswap V2 and V3.
 This means:

 - Traders experience less slippage, since the liquidity is no longer fractured
-- LPs feel more comfortable providing liquidity & using more complex strategies on Uniswap V3, since they know the pool won't become a ghost town.
+- LPs feel more comfortable providing liquidity & using more complex strategies on Uniswap V3, since they know most of the trading volume will go through Uniswap V3.

 ## Features